mjM00n/mjM00n/README.md

  <table>
   <tr>
     <td width= "60%">
       The main focus of data 604 was utilizing SQl through mySQL and SQL Alchemy to effectively navigate and explore databases.
-My team and I looked into on Alberta air quality and what factors may be directly related to specific air quality levels seen in Alberta.
+My team and I looked into Albertan air quality and what factors may be directly related to specific air quality levels seen in Alberta.
 We leveraged open source datasets from the Government of Alberta on factors including demographics, agriculture, greenhouse gas emissions, and life expectancy to create a database and find insights through SQL queries.
+We found some interesting relationships between life expectancy and air quality index in the report, seeing that larger Albertan cities have worse air quality on average but higher overall life expectancies than smaller Albertan towns.
     </td>
     <td width= "40%">
       <img alt="Life Expectancy and Air Quality Index Trends" src="https://github.com/user-attachments/assets/3a2fa9c0-d8a9-4845-b40a-0e68c684efb8" width="2000px"/>